Schatten2021/sg-witten-website/README.md

 Then navigate to localhost:port

 Now create an account with the name "admin" and the surname "admin".
 The account with this name will automatically have the admin role.

+For production I recommend using gunicorn, which can be installed via pip (`pip install gunicorn`).